Understanding AI Dungeon System Settings

 icon

-Memory Memory is used to increase the AI’s accuracy during gameplay.
+Memory Memory can be used to increase the AI’s accuracy during gameplay.
 This text is sent to AI before every player input to keep it informed about the most important aspects of your game.
 You should include details about unique and relevant parts of your player character and their immediate companions, the story’s setting, or any other overarching story points that aren’t always mentioned but are always relevant.
-Learn more about using Memory here →
+Learn more about using Memory →

 Third Person Third Person perspective is primarily used for Multiplayer games where multiple characters are adding Do and Say inputs simultaneously.
 When this component is enabled, everyone in the Adventure will be prompted to enter a name for their character, and that name will be used for their Do and Say actions during gameplay.